-- Member OUS this level, and only this level, will contain the SBs.
-Once an SB within a Member OUS has been fully observed, the OUS will trigger the data reduction of the resulting ASDMs. - Group OUS this OUS contains one or more Member ObsUnitSets.
-If there is more than one Member OUS, usually when both ALMA and the ACA are required, this indicates that these should be combined during subsequent data processing.
-This will be triggered by the Group OUS once reduction of all the individual Member ObsUnitSets is complete.
-Even if the Group OUS only contains a single Member OUS, it will still be present, even though it strictly speaking isn't necessary - Science Goal OUS all Group OUSs for a given Science Goal are contained in the corresponding Science Goal OUS.
+- Member OUS (MOUS) this level, and only this level, can contain SBs.
+Currently, only one SB per MOUS is allowed, although this restriction is lifted for commissioning projects.
+Once an SB within a MOUS has been fully observed, the OUS will trigger the data reduction of the resulting ASDMs. - Group OUS (GOUS) this OUS contains one or more Member ObsUnitSets.
+If there is more than one MOUS, usually when both ALMA and the ACA are required, this indicates that these should be combined during subsequent data processing.
+This will be triggered by the GOUS once reduction of all the individual Member ObsUnitSets is complete.
+Even if the GOUS only contains a single MOUS, it will still be present, even though it strictly speaking isn't necessary - Science Goal OUS all Group OUSs for a given Science Goal are contained in the corresponding Science Goal OUS.
 No pipeline processing happens at this level.